bst-mug/n2c2/README.md

 ## Citing

-If you use data or code in your work, please cite our (upcoming) JAMIA paper:
+If you use data or code in your work, please cite our [JAMIA paper](https://academic.oup.com/jamia/advance-article/doi/10.1093/jamia/ocz149/5568257):

 ```
 @article{oleynik2019evaluating,